kgrgpg/TFHBackend/README.md

-# Welcome to your CDK TypeScript project
+# Welcome to TFH Binary Merkle Tree assignment project

 This is a blank project for CDK development with TypeScript.